 No, in California, pedestrians do not automatically have the right of way when they are crossing the street.
 They do when there is a clearly marked crosswalk or intersection.
 It is important to know your rights and responsibilities as a pedestrian because it will ensure that you and those around you are safe.
 If you cross the street outside of these parameters and get clipped by a car, then there may be issues with comparative fault.

 Some automobile accidents are largely mistakes, like hitting a pedestrian you did not see stepping into the road, even if you are a very safe driver.
 In most pedestrian accidents in California, the person driving is found to be at fault unless there is solid evidence that the pedestrian caused the accident to happen.
-When you are found at fault for hitting a pedestrian with your vehicle, you will be responsible for paying them damages, including medical costs, compensating them for wages they lost, and covering general pain and suffering.
+When you are found at fault for hitting a pedestrian with your vehicle, be it truck or motorcycle, you will be responsible for paying them damages, including medical costs, compensating them for wages they lost, and covering general pain and suffering.

 Every state is able to make its own regulations for how fault or liability is determined after a car accident.
 If you are involved in a car accident, such as getting rear-ended, in a no fault state like New York, it means that your insurance will likely reimburse you for damages regardless of who caused the accident.
 At-fault states like California, however, require the insurance of the person who caused the accident to pay for all damages.
-This means that if you break your arm during a pedestrian accident, but you are at fault, your insurance will be responsible for paying your medical costs and any damages to the other party.
+This means that if you break your arm during a pedestrian accident in Glendora, CA, but you are at fault, your insurance will be responsible for paying your medical costs and any damages to the other party.

 Walking on a consistent basis can be great in the right situations.
 However, if tragedy strikes during one of your walks and you are hit by a car, it can have a major impact on your life.
 Missing work to recover from your injuries could mean that you lose some of your typical paychecks.
 When you need stitches for a cut or physical therapy following a broken ankle, the medical bills can pile up.

 If you are not at fault for your accident, then you may be entitled to compensation so you can get back on your feet physically and financially.
 Filing a personal injury claim after a pedestrian accident can be daunting because you have to gather evidence and relive a potentially traumatic event.
-An accomplished personal injury attorney from Belgum, Fry & Van Allen can help you navigate the filing process and fight for the compensation you deserve.
-If you have been injured in a pedestrian accident, contact our office today to begin your personal injury claim.
+An accomplished personal injury attorney from Belgum, Fry & Van Allen can help you navigate the filing process and fight for the compensation you deserve in Glendore, CA. If you have been injured in a pedestrian accident, contact our office today to begin your personal injury claim.